KickstartFX LogoKickstartFX Docs

 You can run the latest release right now to see for yourself.
 These releases were generated using this template repository.

-It is not particularly focused on handholding, meaning that you will not find step-by-step instructions for everything.
+This project is not focused on handholding, meaning that you will not find step-by-step instructions for everything.
 Big-picture concepts and noteworthy parts are covered in the documentation, but not every small detail is explained or documented.
 It is intended that you spend some time discovering the codebase for yourself as ideally you might be working with it in the future if you decide to build your application with it.
 Going through the code and understanding the idea behind it is important, and this is much easier if you have already some experience with JavaFX.
 If you have never built an application with Java/JavaFX, there will be a steep learning curve when figuring out how everything works.

 Fully up-to-date